Vonng/pigsty/README.md

 ## Get Started

+If you are interested in Pigsty, check [Getting-Started: Introduction](docs/s-intro.md) for what's next.

 It takes 3 commands to pull up pigsty: **download**, **configure**, **install**

 ![](docs/_media/how.svg)

 Get a fresh Linux x86_64 CentOS 7.8 node. with nopass `sudo` & `ssh` access, then: